-If your health care provider denies your request for your medical record because they believe that seeing it might endanger you or another person, you have the right to have a different health care professional review their decision.

-At the time your provider denies your request for your record, they must tell you in writing if you have a right to a review.
+Under the HIPAA Privacy Rule, if your provider (doctor or hospital) denies your request for your medical record you have the right to have another health care professional review their decision.
+At the time your provider denies your request for your record, they must tell you in writing that you have a right to a review.
 They also must tell you how to ask for a review.

 If you request a review, your provider must choose another licensed health care professional to review their decision.
 They cannot choose someone who was involved in the original decision.
-The reviewer makes the final decision whether you are allowed to get your medical record.
-Your provider must notify you in writing what the reviewer decides.
+The reviewer makes the final decision whether you are allowed to get access to your medical record.
+Your provider must tell you in writing what the reviewer decides.